Introduction -what is a director’s loan account?

 The alternative to a loan to a director is a loan to a shareholder.
 This is effectively a temporary director’s loan tax on the value of the loan.

-There is a tax effect when:
+Therefore, there is a tax effect when:

 - The company will make a loan to a shareholder (who in this case is also a director) in the financial year; and